 So, grab a hot cup of coffee and recline your chair – it’s finally time for a break.
 Let’s talk about Gmail’s new features that help you work more efficiently.

-New look across all devices
+A new look across all devices

 Last year, Gmail celebrated their 15th birthday by offering its users a new, cleaner interface.
 Launched in January, the new design brought everybody’s favourite email client in line with its G Suite brothers and sisters.